Louise Nevelson: Feminism and Nevelson's influence on feminist art

 Louise Nevelson has been a fundamental key in the feminist art movement.
-Credited with triggering the examination of femininity in art, Nevelson challenged the vision of what type of art women would be creating with her dark, monumental, and totem-like artworks which were culturally seen as masculine.
-Nevelson believed that art reflected the individual, not "masculine-feminine labels", and chose to take on her role as an artist, not specifically a female artist.
+Credited with triggering the examination of femininity in art, Nevelson challenged the vision of what type of art women would be creating with her dark, monumental, and totem-like artworks that art historians have seen as masculine.
+Nevelson believed that art reflected the individual, not "masculine-feminine labels", and chose to take on her role as an artist, not a female artist.
 Reviews of Nevelson's works in the 1940s wrote her off as just a woman artist.
-A reviewer of her 1941 exhibition at Nierendorf Gallery stated: "We learned the artist is a woman, in time to check our enthusiasm.
+A reviewer of her 1941 exhibition at Nierendorf Gallery stated: "We learned the artist is a woman in time to check our enthusiasm.
 Had it been otherwise, we might have hailed these sculptural expressions as by surely a great figure among moderns."
-Another review was similar in its sexism: "Nevelson is a sculptor; she comes from Portland, Maine.
+Another review showed similar sexism: "Nevelson is a sculptor; she comes from Portland, Maine.
 You'll deny both these facts and you might even insist Nevelson is a man, when you see her Portraits in Paint, showing this month at the Nierendorf Gallery."

-Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci's The Last Supper, with the heads of notable women artists collaged over the heads of Christ and his apostles; Nevelson was among those notable women artists.
+Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci's The Last Supper by collaging the heads of notable women artists over each man's head, and Nevelson was among them.
 This image, addressing the role of religious and art-historical iconography in the subordination of women, became "one of the most iconic images of the feminist art movement".

 Even with her influence upon feminist artists, Nevelson's opinion of discrimination within the art world bordered on the belief that artists who were not gaining success based on gender suffered from a lack of confidence.
-When asked by Feminist Art Journal if she suffered from sexism within the art world, Nevelson replied "I am a woman's liberation."
-Don Bacigalupi, former president of the Crystal Bridges Museum of American Art, said of Nevelson "In Nevelson's case, she was the most ferocious artist there was.
+When asked by Feminist Art Journal if she suffered from sexism within the art world, Nevelson replied: "I am a woman's liberation."
+The former president of the Crystal Bridges Museum of American Art said, "In Nevelson's case, she was the most ferocious artist there was.
 She was the most determined, the most forceful, the most difficult.
 She just forced her way in.
-And so that was one way to do it, but not all women chose to or could take that route."
+And so that was one way to do it, but not all women chose to, or could take, that route."